What is Contract Management?

-Managing contracts effectively and efficiently are central to the very existence of the legal department.
-And those contracts and the relationships they secure are central to the existence of the company the legal department serves, of course.
+Managing contracts effectively and efficiently is central to the very existence of the legal department.
+And those contracts (and the relationships they secure) are central to the existence of the company the legal department serves, of course.

 When it’s done poorly, contract management can cause your company to miss deals because it can’t move quickly enough, lag behind competitors, and struggle to onboard much-needed vendors.

 Effective contract management, on the other hand, can cut through red tape, protect revenue, respond quickly to opportunities, and drive the legal department forward at the modern speed of business – which is to say, faster every day.

 Simply put, contract management is the management of contracts from vendors, partners, clients and any other partnerships throughout their lifecycle.

 Done well, contract management can drive efficiency, value and cost savings from Legal.
 Done deficiently, it can leave your company exposed to risk, lagging behind your industry peers, and wasting hours of valuable and expensive attorney time.